OCHA-DAP/hdx-python-api/README.md

     facade(main, project_config_dict = {})

-If you do not use the facade, you can use the `Configuration` class directly, passing in appropriate keyword arguments ie.
+If you do not use the facade, you can use the `create` method of the `Configuration` class directly, passing in appropriate keyword arguments ie.

     from hdx.configuration import Configuration
     ...
-    cfg = Configuration(KEYWORD ARGUMENTS)
+    Configuration.create(KEYWORD ARGUMENTS)

 `KEYWORD ARGUMENTS` can be: